danielperna84/custom_homematic/README.md

 ### Authentication

 This integration always passes credentials to the HomeMatic hub when connecting.
-For CCU and descendants (RaspberryMatic, debmatic) it is required to enable authentication for XmlRPC communication (Settings/Control panel/Security/Authentication).
+For CCU and descendants (RaspberryMatic, debmatic) it is **recommended** to enable authentication for XmlRPC communication (Settings/Control panel/Security/Authentication).
 JsonRPC communication ia always authenticated.

-The account used for communication is required to have admin privileges on your HomeMatic hub.
+The account used for communication is **required** to have admin privileges on your HomeMatic hub.
 It is important to note though, that special characters within your credentials may break the possibility to authenticate.
 Allowed characters for a CCU password are: `A-Z`, `a-z`, `0-9`, and `.!$():;#-`.
 The CCU WebUI also supports `ÄäÖöÜüß`, but these characters are not supported by the XmlRPC servers.